European share markets limp into weekend, banks up

-By the close the STOXX Europe 600 banking sector index .SX7P had added 0.6 percent.
+By the close the STOXX Europe 600 banking sector index had added 0.6 percent.

 "Despite the recent strong performance we think there is more upside for banks.
 The (ECB's long term refinancing operation) LTRO funding has improved liquidity and will help sector pre-provision profits, while banks still trade at a reasonable multiple of book value," said Goldman Sachs analysts in an upgrade for the sector.